Story of the 1st federated learning model at Owkin

-We knew that in order to implement federated learning, we needed to identify two or more medical centers with curated datasets of similar types of data.
-For that purpose, Owkin turned to its internationally-renowned partners CLB and Institut Curie, which are both part of UNICANCER.
+To implement federated learning, we needed to identify two or more medical centers with curated datasets of similar data types.
+Thus, Owkin turned to its internationally-renowned partners CLB and Institut Curie, both part of UNICANCER.
 (A federation of French medical centers that are pioneering cancer research and improving patient care).

-Together, Owkin, CLB, and Institut Curie decided to investigate breast cancer because of its incidence, specifically triple-negative breast cancer for which prognosis is poor and typical treatments are of limited efficacy.
-The project was driven by visionary leaders: Thierry Durand (Director of IT at CLB); and Alain Livartowksi MD, (Deputy Head of the Data Department at Institut Curie).
-The process of gathering data from hundreds of breast cancer patients was orchestrated by the two co-principal investigators: Dr. Pierre-Etienne Heudel, oncologist, and Dr. Guillaume Bataillon, pathologist at Institut Curie.
-All four leaders brought expertise and commitment which were essential to the project.
+Together, Owkin, CLB, and Institut Curie decided to investigate breast cancer because of its incidence, specifically triple-negative breast cancer.
+The prognosis for this disease is poor and typical treatments are of limited efficacy.
+This project was driven by visionary leaders: Thierry Durand (Director of IT at CLB); and Alain Livartowksi MD, (Deputy Head of the Data Department at Institut Curie).
+In addition, the two co-principal investigators: Dr. Pierre-Etienne Heudel, oncologist, and Dr. Guillaume Bataillon, a pathologist at Institut Curie, orchestrated the gathering of data from hundreds of breast cancer patients.
+All four leaders brought expertise and commitment, which were essential to the project.

-This initial partnership formed the basis of Healthchain, a public-private consortium with a €10M budget funded by Banque Publique d’Investissement to develop the federated learning framework (Owkin Connect) and to train predictive models in oncology (breast cancer and melanoma) and fertility.
+This initial partnership formed the basis of Healthchain.
+This is a public-private consortium with a €10M budget funded by Banque Publique d’Investissement.
+Its goal was to develop the federated learning framework (Owkin Connect) and to train predictive models in oncology (breast cancer and melanoma) and fertility.
 The consortium gathers seven public partners: CLB, Institut Curie, CHU Nantes, AP-HP, Université Paris Descartes, and Ecole Polytechnique, and three private partners: Owkin, Substra Foundation, and Apricity.

 Step 2: Project management

-Challenges arose in the management of the federated learning breast cancer project due to the multiple stakeholders involved and novelty of the machine learning framework.
+Challenges arose in managing the federated learning breast cancer project.
+These were due to the multiple stakeholders involved and the novelty of the machine learning framework.
 Close collaboration and strong coordination were essential.
-At Owkin alone, the project required the expertise of more than 25 people from almost 10 different teams, mostly from Tech, IT Operations, Data Science, Research, Product, Partnerships, Legal, and Operations.
-At CLB and Institut Curie we interacted with Medical, Valorisation & Innovation, Legal and IT teams, among others, and we could rely on HealthChain data engineers, Clément Joly at CLB and Armand Léopold at Institut Curie, for internal coordination.
+At Owkin alone, the project required the expertise of more than 25 people from almost ten different teams.
+These were mostly from Tech, IT Operations, Data Science, Research, Product, Partnerships, Legal, and Operations.
+At CLB and Institut Curie, we interacted with Medical, Valorisation & Innovation, Legal, and IT teams.
+Additionally, we relied on HealthChain data engineers, Clément Joly at CLB and Armand Léopold at Institut Curie, for internal coordination.
 Project management requirements included: Interdisciplinary and precise understanding of collaborator workflows and needs; Clearly defined objectives; Stringent road-mapping; Anticipation of risks and bottlenecks; Agile decision-making; and efficient communication.

 Step 4: Contractual support

-When delivering a new cutting-edge technology, an organization must be innovative in every step of the process and reinvent everything, even the contracts.
-Given that federated learning is a new, emerging technology, there were limited examples of contracts to reference and Owkin had to design specific tripartite contracts between Owkin, CLB, and Institut Curie to allow training models in a federated learning context.
-These contracts state the expertise each party brings to the project and how the intellectual property and potential revenues will be shared.
+When delivering new cutting-edge technology, an organization must be innovative in every step of the process and reinvent everything, even the contracts.
+Given that federated learning is a new, emerging technology, limited examples of reference contracts exist.
+As a result, Owkin had to design specific tripartite agreements between Owkin, CLB, and Institut Curie.
+These contracts defined training models in a federated learning context.
+They state the expertise each party brings and how the intellectual property and potential revenues will be shared.

 Step 5: Connect Software development